dadoonet/legacy-search/README.markdown

 This is a demo project to show how to add elasticsearch to a legacy SQL project.

-This branch uses bulk mode to insert data.
+This branch adds search using Elasticsearch instead of the database.

 Installation
 ------------